answer depends on what you mean by quickest. For most sorting

 The merge sort is a divide and conquer sort as well.
 It works by

-considering the data to be sorted as a sequence of already-sorted lists
+considering the data to be sorted as a sequence of already-sorted

-lists and other data structures that are not in
+good at sorting lists and other data structures that are not in

 arrays, and it can be used to sort things that donít fit into

 memory.
 It also can be implemented as a stable sort.

 The Radix Sort